-Chilapata is a dense forest near Jaldapara National Park that is situated in the lap of Dooars and it is 20km apart from Alipurduar, the nearest town.
+Chilapata is a dense forest near Jaldapara National Park situated in the lap of Dooars and 20km away from Alipurduar, the nearest town.
 The scenic beauty of this place gives you a break from your everyday life.
-The unique location of this forest is an important migration corridor of the Dooars region.
-Chilapata forest is blessed with rich biodiversity that makes it a forthcoming eco-tourism spot of doors and offers you a genuine flavor of wildlife in the wilderness.
+The unique location of this forest makes it an important migration corridor of Dooars.
+Chilapata forest is blessed with rich biodiversity that makes it a forthcoming eco-tourism spot and offers you a fulfilling flavor of wildlife in the wilderness.

-Enriched with flora and fauna of Chilapata forest features the scenic beauty of nature.
-The ecological boundary of this forest spreads along the banks of Bania river in the east and river Torsha in the West.
-Both rivers bring monsoon that protects the grassland ecosystem of the forest.
+Enriched with flora and fauna, Chilapata forest features the scenic beauty of nature.
+The ecological boundary of this forest spreads along the banks of Bania river in the east and river Torsa in the West.
+Both rivers bring monsoon which protects the grassland ecosystem of the forest.
 This forest features the wildlife in the real colour of nature.
-You can also witness the historical ruins of a fort built in the fifteenth century during the Gupta Era.
+You can also witness the historical ruins of a fort built in the 5th century during the Gupta Era.
 The ruins consist of a broken wall and a broken gate.

 LOCAL MYTHS NALGARH:

 It is believed that from here the soldiers of Coochbehar used to protect the kingdom from the Bhutanese invasion.
-During your Jungle Safari you will also witness a tree that bleeds called Ramgua tree or Ram Guna tree.
-These tree have an unique blood like fluid that come out of their bark when cut.
-There is a myth that some loyal guards of the fort transformed to trees while the fort was getting destroyed and till date they are guarding the fort.
+During your jungle safari, you will also witness a tree that bleeds called Ramgua tree or Ram Guna tree.
+These trees have a unique blood like fluid that come out of their bark when cut.
+There is a myth that some loyal guards of the fort were transformed into these trees while the fort was getting destroyed and till date they are guarding the fort.

 WILDLIFE AT CHILAPATA:

 Chilapata forest is an elephant corridor between Jaldapara National Park and Buxa Tiger Reserve.
 This place is very rich in wildlife.
-This place is mainly famous for the one-horned rhinoceros but also animals like elephants, leopards, and wild boars, deer, bison, barking deer, lesser cats are found here.
-20 species of snakes and a large variety of butterflies can also be spotted here.
-22 species of Reptiles like python, krait, cobra, water monitor, turtles enrich the wildlife of Chilapata.
-More than 175 species of beautiful and colourful birds like fishing eagle, shikara, crested eagle, jungle fowl, pied hornbill, paradise flycatchers, racket tail drongo are also found here.
-So it is one of the favourite destinations for bird watchers.
+It is mainly famous for the one-horned rhinoceros but also for animals like elephants, leopards, wild boars, deer, bison, barking deer, lesser cats which are found here.
+Around 20 species of snakes and a large variety of butterflies can also be spotted here.
+22 species of reptiles like python, krait, cobra, water monitor, turtles enrich the wildlife of Chilapata.
+More than 175 species of beautiful and colourful birds like fishing eagle, shikara, crested eagle, jungle fowl, pied hornbill, paradise flycatchers, racket tail drongo can be spotted.
+This makes it one of the favourite destinations for bird watchers.

 CHILAPATA FOREST RESORTS:

-Chilapata Wild Cottage gives you the best view of nature with the sound of the wild and the flowing Torsa framed with a breathtaking view of the Kanchenjunga.
+Chilapata Wild Cottage gives you the best experience of nature with the sound of the wildlife and the flowing Torsa river framed with a breathtaking view of the Kanchenjunga.
 This is a very small homestay with three cozy rooms located on the corridor between Chilapata forest and Jaldapara National Park.

 THINGS TO DO: